privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 ### Finding code

 - Quickly locate any repository due to the familiar organization.
-- Easy grepping with clearly indicated repository paths in the results.
+- Easily `grep` across multiple repositories with the results clearly indicating repository paths.

 ### Scoped Git configurations

-If you're a dev with both personal and work projects in the same environment, you may want to commit using your work email address for repos in the work's GitHub org.
+If you're a dev with both personal and work projects in the same environment, you may want to commit using your work email for repositories in the work org.

-With this setup, you can configure this seamlessly in your top-level `~/.gitconfig` by toggling the appropriate Git profile based on which directory you're in.
+This setup allows you can configure this seamlessly in your top-level `~/.gitconfig` by toggling the appropriate Git profile based on which directory you're in.

-Here's an example of how to set up two different profiles based on the org:
+Here's an example of how to set up three different profiles based on the org:

 `~/.gitconfig`:
 ```ini